Map Properties

 • The Map Properties panel is part of the Mapping task bar.

-You can edit the height, width and (if relevant) the depth of a map after it has been created.
+You can edit the height, width and (if relevant) the depth of a face map after it has been created.
 It will be automatically resized.
 Note that depth values are only relevant for non-orthogonal faces such as the floor, roof, left and right side walls.
 Width and Height must be greater than zero but Depth can be zero or higher.

 Tip: If you are using a portable device, automatically display a screen keyboard for easier data entry at the face.
 Enable screen keyboard mode using the Setup ribbon's On-Screen Keyboard command.

-Evaluated Map Properties
+Evaluated Face Map Properties

 Map properties can also be calculated based on the contents of the current map.
 You can currently generate dominant, average and accumulated results for any field name that can be found on the Features panel for the selected map.
 Evaluation map properties can be included in output reports.